Incoterms® 2020 Overview and Comparison

 EXW – Ex Works (Insert named place of delivery)

 - Concept: Maximum obligation on the buyer.
-Seller simply makes goods available at their premises.
+The seller simply makes goods available at their premises.

 - Seller: Packs goods and makes them available.

-- Buyer: Loading, all transport, export clearance, import clearance, duties.
+- Buyer: Loading, all transport, export clearance, import clearance, and duties.

 - Risk Transfer: When goods are placed at the buyer's disposal at the named place.